elinevich/k8s_gataway/readme.md

 You can also open http://local.projectcontour.io:8888/ in a browser.

-## Deploying the demo with GKE Gateway API
+## Deploying the demo with the GKE Gateway API
 1. Go to the gke directory:
 ```
 cd gke